wilsonmar/wilsonmar.github.io/_posts/2023-04-03-weather-info.md

    <a target="_blank" href="https://www.noaa.gov/sites/default/files/2022-05/heatindex_chart_rh.pdf"><img alt="weather-heat-index-1510x960.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1763878314/weather-heat-index-1510x960_ckptm8.png" /></a>

    These values are <a target="_blank" href="http://wpc.ncep.noaa.gov/html/heatindex.shtml">calculated</a> for shady locations only.
 Exposure to full sunshine can increase heat index values by up to 15°F. Also, strong winds, particularly with very hot, dry air, can be extremely hazardous as wind adds heat to the body. <a target="_blank" href="https://www.dir.ca.gov/dosh/heatillnessinfo.html">Know Heat Illness Prevention</a>.

+   "...your body starts to lose the ability to clot @ 95 degrees..."

 7. Wind:
    * Wind direction (blue arrow) is measured in compass degrees by wind vanes (looks like an airplane)